renaissance-publishing/renaissance/content/chapters/21-races.md

   - Kobold culture strongly encourages industry, so Kobold communities tend to be highly productive.

-  - They look like tiny, bipedal dragons.
+  - They look like tiny, slender, bipedal dragons.
 Somewhat like Drakes, their scales can take on a range of colors, and often metallic hues;
     however, unlike Drakes, this rarely has any effect on the Kobold in question.